 The 19th century saw continuously falling prices as well.
 Read the financial history of the United States, and it is beset with continuous stock market crashes, economic crisis, and liquidity shortages.

 The union movement sprung largely from the need to put a break on falling wages created by perennial labor oversupply and sub living wages.

-The causes of 19th-century price collapse were easy to discern.
-A technology boom sparked an industrial revolution that reduced the labor content of end products by ten to a hundredfold.
+The causes of 19th century price collapse were easy to discern.
+A technology boom sparked an industrial revolution that reduced the labor content of end products by ten to hundredfold.

 If any of this sounds familiar, it is because we are now seeing a repeat of the exact same impact of accelerating technology.
 Machines and software are replacing human workers faster than their ability to retrain for new professions.

-If all the major diseases in the world were wiped out, a probability within 10 years, how many healthcare jobs would that destroy?
+If all the diseases in the world were wiped out, a probability within 30 years, how many jobs would that destroy?

 Probably tens of millions.

-So the deflation that we have been suffering in recent years isn’t likely to end any time soon.
-If fact, it is just getting started.
+So the deflation that we have been suffering in recent years isn?t likely to end any time soon.
+In fact, it is just getting started.

-I did nail the rise of eight-track tapes over six-track ones, the victory of VHS over Betamax, the ascendance of Microsoft (MSFT) operating systems over OS2, and then the conquest of Apple (AAPL) over Microsoft.
-So, I have a pretty good track record on this front.
+I did nail the rise of eight track tapes over six track ones, the victory of VHS over Betamax, the ascendance of Microsoft operating systems over OS2, and then the conquest of Apple over Microsoft.
+So I have a pretty good track record on this front.

-For bond traders especially, there are far-reaching consequences of a deflationary century.
-It means that there will be no bond market crash, as many are predicting, just a slow grind up in long-term bond prices instead.
+For bond traders especially, there are far reaching consequences of a deflationary century.
+It means that there will be no bond market crash, as many are predicting, just a slow grind up in long term interest rates instead.